 Activities for Children & Families

-Super Saturdays – Join in the fun with new ideas online
+Online Heroes – Join in the fun with our online maker videos

-We know that you can’t visit us at the moment but we have loads of fun activities that you can get involved with from home.
+We have loads of fun activities that you can get involved with from home.
 Download our latest activities sheets and follow our how-to films; all our activities use materials that you’ll find around the house.

 It Came From the Deep… | Visit OMA YouTube Channel

 From the watery depths it came with a snap, snap, snap!
 The Ichthyosaur – a dolphin like creature from Jurassic times.
 Artist Dominic Harbot shows us how to make our own snapping puppet monstrosity based upon the largest fossil in Gallery Oldham’s geology collection!

 Rain Cloud Mobile | Visit OMA YouTube Channel

 Join artist Alison Cooper and make your own colourful rain cloud mobile to decorate your home.
 Using simple coloured paper you will be able to make a 3D cloud and a rainbow cascade of rain drops.

 Discover how to make a fantastic 3D fish with artist Fay Buchanan.
 Raid the recycling for a plastic bottle, tissue paper and some card and get creative!